 The antithesis of bustling Djemaa el Fna, Jardin Majorelle is an immaculately presented garden created in the 1920s by French artist Jacques Majorelle.
-Purchased and restored to former glory sixty years later by fashion designer Yves Saint Laurent, today this oasis blossoms with rare botanical specimens – palms, cacti and bamboo, surrounding limpid ornamental pools heavy with water lilies.
+Purchased and restored to its former glory sixty years later by fashion designer Yves Saint Laurent, today this oasis blossoms with rare botanical specimens: palms, cacti and bamboo, surrounding limpid ornamental pools heavy with water lilies.

 Spend lazy days in Chefchaouen

-This breathtaking old town, with a medina comprising painted blue houses scattered down a slope in the heart of the Rif Mountains, is one of Morocco’s prettiest.
-Having been claimed by Spain as part of Spanish Morocco in the 1920s, the architecture through its steep and winding cobbled streets is a unique blend of traditional Arabic and Andalusian.
+This breathtaking old town, known for its medina comprising of painted blue houses scattered down a slope in the heart of the Rif Mountains, is one of Morocco’s prettiest.
+Because it was once claimed by Spain as part of Spanish Morocco in the 1920s, the architecture through its steep and winding cobbled streets is a unique blend of traditional Arabic and Andalusian.

 Get lost in Fez

-Unravel the mystery of Fes, the refined ancient centre of sacred learning and imperial power.
+Unravel the mystery of Fes, a refined ancient centre of sacred learning and imperial power.
 Labyrinthine streets are anchored by the soaring minarets of the Al-Qarawiyin and Al-Andalus mosques (not open to visitors) and centuries of history are captured at the Dar Batha Museum.
-Fez’s medina is a UNESCO World Heritage site, and the largest, continuously populated medieval city in the Islamic world.
+Fez’s medina is a UNESCO World Heritage site, and by square kilometre is the largest continuously populated medieval city in the Islamic world.

 Relax in sunny Essaouira

-With its picture-postcard medina and fortress ramparts jutting into the sea, not to mention great seafood restaurants, boutique hotels and a charming souk, this historic, romantic, artistic seaside town on the coast west of Marrakech is a perennial favourite.
+With its picture-postcard medina and fortress ramparts jutting into the sea, not to mention great seafood restaurants, boutique hotels, and a charming souk, this historic, romantic, artistic seaside town on the coast west of Marrakech is a perennial favourite of many.
 The broad, blustery beach, perfect for world-class windsurfing, seals the deal.